jiyong-park/jiyong-park.github.io/_pages/research.md

 ## Conference Presentations
 1. **Park, J.** and Kim, J., 2019.
 "Evolution of Task Automation in the 21st Century: A Data-Driven Exploration of the Race between Man and Machine", *International Conference on Information Systems (ICIS), Munich, Germany*
 2. Kyung, N., Kwon, J., **Park, J.** and Lee, B., 2019.
-"How does a data Breach Impact Online Consumer Behavior", *INFORMS Conference on Information Systems and Technology (CIST), Seattle, Wasington, USA*
+"How does a data Breach Impact Online Consumer Behavior", *INFORMS Conference on Information Systems and Technology (CIST), Seattle, Washington, USA*
 3. **Park, J.** and Kim, J., 2018.
 "Fixing Racial Discrimination through Analytics on Online Platforms: A Neural Machine Translation Approach", *International Conference on Information Systems (ICIS), San Francisco, California, USA*
 4. Eun, S., **Park, J.** and Lee, B., 2018.
 "The End of Job Polarization?
 Information Technology, Industrial Robot, and Employment in US Manufacturing", *Workshop on Information Systems and Economics (WISE), San Francisco, California, USA*
 5. **Park, J.** and Kim, J., 2018.
 "Leveraging Machine Learning to Reduce Racial Bias on Online Platforms: A Neural Machine Translation Approach", *INFORMS Conference on Information Systems and Technology (CIST), Phoenix, Arizona, USA*